Quadratic-form Optimal Transport: General properties

 To discuss the finiteness of the transport cost in QOT, denote by $ \mathcal C(\mu,\nu)$ the set

 Note that a cost function $c$ is in $ \mathcal C(\mu,\nu) $ if it is bounded from below, or if it is lower semi-continuous and $\mu$ and $\nu$ are compactly supported.
-The next remark is immediate. \begin{fact} If $c\in \mathcal C(\mu,\nu)$, then the infimum of the quadratic-form transport cost in \eqref{eq:QOT cost} is well-defined and not $-\infty$. \end{fact} The next result gives conditions under which minimizers of QOT exist.
+The next remark is immediate. \begin{fact} If $c\in \mathcal C(\mu,\nu)$, then the infimum of the quadratic-form transport cost in \eqref{eq:QOT cost} is well-defined and not $-\infty$. \end{fact} The next result gives conditions under which minimizers of QOT exist and under which Monge is equivalent to Kantorovich.
+Similar results have been established for special cases such as the GW distance (\citet[Corollary 10.1]{memoli2011gromov} and \citet[Theorem 3.2]{memoli2024comparison}; see Example \ref{ex:GW} for the formulation) and its extensions (e.g., \citet[Theorem 2]{bauer2024z}).
+We also refer to Section 3 of \cite{memoli2024comparison} for further results that compare the Monge and Kantorovich problems in the case of GW costs.

 \begin{proposition} Suppose that $c\in \mathcal C(\mu,\nu)$ is lower semi-continuous.
 Then a minimizer of \eqref{eq:QOT cost} exists.
 In particular, if $\mu$ is atomless, $c$ is continuous, and $\X,\Y$ are compact, then